Build and Manage a Simple Inventory

 Link to section

 • You have item variations defined in your Square product catalog.
-For information about working with the Catalog API, see the Build a Simple Catalog.
+For information about working with the Catalog API, see Add a Catalog Item.

 • Applications using OAuth must have INVENTORY_READ permission to read inventory information and INVENTORY_WRITE permission to update inventory states.